 Arachidonoyl-CoA + H2O ⇄ Arachidonic acid + CoA-SH

 Based on animal studies, it has been assumed that in humans, increasing the intake of linoleic acid, the synthesis of ARA could increase.
 For this reason, it has been recommended to limit the intake of dietary LA to reduce tissue levels of ARA (see below).

 However, it has been shown that there was no dose-response effect between the intake of dietary linoleic acid and ARA tissue levels in subjects consuming a Western-type diet.
-These data are also supported by the observation that, in adults, the rate of conversion of plasma/serum linoleic acid to ARA is very low, being between 0.3% and 0.6%.
+These data are also supported by the observation that, in adults, the rate of conversion of plasma/serum linoleic acid to ARA is very low, being between 0.3 percent and 0.6 percent.
 But why?